 But, that being said, there have been quite a few advances in the last 10 years.
 At Wayzata Dental, we take advantage of one of those technological advances in our use of laser dentistry throughout our practice.

-The items below are some of our favorite technological advances that dentistry has been using to make visiting the dentist a more enjoyable experience.
+The items below are some of the newest dental technology advances that dentistry has been using to make visiting the dentist a more enjoyable experience.

 Traditional dentures created an extremely time-consuming set of procedures.
 Often, patients had to visit the dentist for weeks or months before they can have their dentures finished.
 But, there’s a new way to go through creating dentures for dental patients that need them.